 The Bible is a big book.
 So big that fully understanding it remains a lifelong goal.
 Rather than trying to read it through in a few sittings, like most of us do with many smaller books, many people instead read a small amount every day.

 The slow-and-steady approach has a lot of benefits, but it comes with one major challenge—knowing what to read in what order.
-Enter: free Bible reading plans available in the free version of Logos Bible Software.
+Enter: free Bible reading plans available in the Logos Bible Software.

 A Bible reading plan organizes your daily reading around a theme, so you can quickly get an overview of what Scripture says about a given topic without investing any time searching.
 We have a huge variety to choose from—57 unique plans to be exact.